mmmorris1975/py-aws-runas/README.rst

 | optional arguments:
 |   -h, --help        show this help message and exit
 |   -l, --list-roles  list role ARNs you are able to assume
+|   -m, --list-mfa    list the ARN of the MFA device associated with the account
 |   -v, --verbose     print verbose/debug messages
 |   -V, --version     print program version and exit